Nikkeljohn/Burger-Joints/README.md

 ## Credits

-- site was developed by Designed By HTML Codex
+- site was  Designed By HTML Codex